Laidlaw kicks Scotland to Pumas victory

 Just after the hour Maitland ran in the game's only try, the winger profiting after Laidlaw and Stuart Hogg had spotted an opportunity down the blindside.

-Laidlaw's conversion attempt dropped just short and, after Sanchez had missed another penalty, Argentina were able to reduce their deficit.
+Laidlaw's conversion attempt dropped just short and, after Sanchez had missed another penalty, Argentina was able to reduce its deficit.

 Sanchez's third penalty left the Pumas needing a converted try to claim the win, but handling errors denied them that chance as Scotland clung on to a slender victory.